Hamiltonians for polaron models with subcritical ultraviolet singularities: Introduction

-\begin{rem} Models where the dispersion relations $\omega$, $\Omega$ have different exponents, $\omega(k)\sim |k|^\beta$, $\Omega(k)\sim |k|^\gamma$ can also be treated with our techniques.
-For example, this has been done for the Nelson model~\cite{LaSch19} (where $\beta=1$, $\gamma=2$ and $n_*=1$).
 The generalisation of our results to the case $\beta > \gamma$ is straightforward and we omit it here in favor of a simpler notation since it seems to be less relevant to physics.
-The case $\gamma>\beta$ brings with it the additional difficulty that, while $\Omega(\ud \Gamma(k)-P)$ can be used to remedy the lack of integrability of $v$, it does not control the number of bosons and $a(v)$.
+Concerning the case $\gamma>\beta$, the Nelson model (where $\beta=1$, $\gamma=2$ and $n_*=1$) was treated in~\cite{LaSch19}.
+In general, this case brings with it the additional difficulty that, while $\Omega(\ud \Gamma(k)-P)$ can be used to remedy the lack of integrability of $v$, it does not control the number of bosons and $a(v)$.
 Thus in all the relevant bounds there is a balance to be struck between gaining decay at $k\to \infty$ by using $\Omega$ and control of the boson number by $\ud \Gamma(\omega)$.
-In such models we expect that the operator $R$ will not be bounded, but bounded by some power of $\cN$.
+The number of iterations $n_*$ will be sufficient to render all expressions finite, for any given finite number of bosons.
+However, the operator $R$ will not be bounded, but bounded by some power of the boson number $\cN$.
 The requirement that this power be less than one will impose additional conditions on the range of $\delta$ depending on the difference $\gamma-\beta$.
-A similar statement to Theorem~\ref{thm:H} will still hold for appropriate values of $\delta$, but the proof will be more involved as it will require tracking a family of bounds and later selecting the appropriate ones, similarly to the considerations of~\cite[Sect.3.3]{LaSch19}. \end{rem}
+A similar statement to Theorem~\ref{thm:H} will still hold for appropriate values of $\delta$, but the proof will be more involved as it will require tracking a family of bounds and later selecting the appropriate ones, similarly to the considerations of~\cite[Sect.3.3]{LaSch19}.
+Alternatively, one could impose a cutoff on the boson number, and our method of proof should then work on the whole range of subcritical models (compare~\cite{La2021polaron}). \end{rem}